MarcGuiselin/hmny/wraps/README.md

-# Elements
+# Wraps

-Elements are plugins for harmony browser.
+Wraps are plugins for harmony browser.

 - They are written in rust and compiled to wasm
 - They follow strict api guidelines